tcdi/plrust/README.md

 access to Rust's large development ecosystem, and Rust's compile-time safety guarantees.

-PL/Rust provides access to Postgres' Server Programming Interface (SPI) including dynamic queries, prepared statements, and cursos.
+PL/Rust provides access to Postgres' Server Programming Interface (SPI) including dynamic queries, prepared statements, and cursors.
 It also provides safe Rust types over most of Postgres built-in data types, including (but not limited to), TEXT, INT, BIGINT, NUMERIC, FLOAT, DOUBLE PRECISION, DATE, TIME, etc.

 On x86_64 and aarch64 systems PL/Rust can be a "trusted" procedural language, assuming the proper compilation